 As principal contractor we work in partnership with a large number of sub-contractors and other suppliers to fulfil our commercial and contractual obligations to our customers.
 Like many companies operating in the construction industry, our supply chain can be complex as there can often be several tiers of suppliers between us (as the main contractor) and the source of the raw materials and labour we use.
 Consequently, we have developed procedures to ensure that both our existing and potential supply chain partners (both subcontractors and suppliers) understand our values, standards and requirements regarding the prevention of modern slavery and human trafficking within supply chains.
 As part of our sub-contractor approval and due diligence procedures, new sub-contractors and suppliers are required to sign up to our "TASC Supply Chain Commitment Charter".

-As part of our commitment to the prevention of modern slavery and human trafficking and to ensure that we conduct our business in an ethical and transparent manner we include awareness of modern slavery in our inductions.
+As part of our commitment to the prevention of modern slavery and human trafficking and to ensure that we conduct our business in an ethical and transparent manner we include awareness of modern slavery in our inductions and in annual refresher training for all staff.

 Key employees within the Company (including those working in supply chain, procurement, human resources, health & safety and senior on-site roles) are given training on modern slavery and human trafficking which covers the requirements of the Modern Slavery Act 2015, Wynne Construction's obligations, our requirements for supply chain partners and the potential consequences for non-compliance.